NI Home

 DescriptionBook Information

-Hands-On Introduction to LabVIEW for Scientists and Engineers takes a "learn-by-doing" approach to acquiring the computer-based skills used in daily experimental work.
-Ideal as a course textbook or a self-study supplement, the text explores practical programming solutions for carrying out interesting and relevant projects.
-Readers, who are assumed to have no prior computer programming or LabVIEW background, will begin writing meaningful programs in the first few pages.
-Instructors adopting the book as a classroom text can easily choose the desired depth of coverage for their courses.
+Hands-on Introduction to LabVIEW for Scientists and Engineers, is designed for flexible use so that readers and instructors can easily choose the desired depth of coverage.
 The first four chapters focus on the fundamentals of LabVIEW programming and the basics of computer-based experimentation using a National Instruments data acquisition (DAQ) device; these chapters provide the instructional materials necessary for a three-week introduction to LabVIEW-based data acquisition.
 A full-featured course that uses most of the text's chapters will bring students to an intermediate skill level in computer-based data acquisition and analysis.

 Features :